mlabs-haskell/lambda-buffers/docs/compiler.md

 universally quantified variables can appear in the final kind signature.

 ## Unsolved Problems

-- [ ] How do we represent recursive types in our lambda calculus AST?

 - [ ] How would cardinality checking be integrated within our current checking strategy?